 -Therapy is a place to figure out what you’d like to be better at.

 Masters in Social Work, George Mason University

 Meet Jackie, who comes with many bells and whistles!
 Born in East California, but raised by a military family living in different states, Jackie eventually settled in Virginia .
 She did exceptional work for several years in the child welfare industry helping kids of complex families secure safety and stability.
 She actively works in Alexandria City Public Schools as the Homeless Education and Foster Care liaison for youth/families who are displaced.
-She is trauma-informed and teens are her favorite population.
-Much of her experience is working with black and brown populations.
-When she's not defending social justice issues such as racial inequality, homelessness, and poverty, she's cycling, making crafts, and enjoying being a mother of biracial daughters.
-Her therapy philosophy is, "see the world through the eyes of children and the answers will be clear."
+Prior to this, Jackie had extensive experience working DCHS Child Welfare for nine years as a foster care worker.
+Her approach includes a trauma-informed lens and teens are her favorite population.

 Master of Business Administration, Strayer University